Last Updated on November 5, 2023 by Irena Domingo

 How do you get visa support for a tourist trip?
 There are two options:

-Option 1.
-Ask for it directly from the Hotel, they can either fax or email it to you.
-While the document should be free in theory, the hotels usually charge a fee.
-I recommend that you contact the hotel and ask for information about the visa support.
-They might provide it for free though they will mostly like charge between $20 and $50.
+- OPTION 1.
+Ask for it directly from the HOTEL, they can either fax or email it to you.
+While the document should be free in theory, the hotels usually charge a fee (between AUD$30 and AUD$60).
+If you stay in two or more hotels, you will need an invitation letter from each hotel.

-The other option previously commented for the invitation letter is the company iVisa.
+iVisa is one of the best systems currently available to obtain an invitation letter to travel to Russia.
 The system of issuing visa support is fully automated.
-You receive the invitation letter immediately after paying.
+You receive the invitation letter immediately after paying (in PDF format ready to print).
 You can pay by credit card or Paypal.
-The price is about $USD 16 each visa support.
+Currently, the price is about 20,50 USD each visa support.

-The automated process of purchasing the visa support can do it through this link:
+The automated process of purchasing visa support can be done through this link:

 The form is simple to fill.
 Here is an example: